How to screenshot on Surface Pro

 1. Press and hold the Windows capacitive button.

-2. While you hold down the Windows button, press and release the Volume Down button on the side of the device.
+2. While holding the Windows button, press and release the Volume Down button on the side of the device.

-Note All screenshots you took with this method, will be saved in a folder named Screenshots under the Pictures library.
+Note All screenshots you took via the physical buttons will be saved in a Screenshots folder under the Pictures folder.

 screenshots-folder

-If you have a Surface Type Cover attached, you can follow the traditional ways to take screenshots by using the dedicated PrtSn (Print Screen) key on the keyboard.
+If you have a Surface Type Cover attached, you can follow the traditional ways to take screenshots by using the dedicated PrtScn (Print Screen key) on the keyboard.
 To do so.

-Option 1: Capturing all entire screens and storing them in the Windows Clipboard.
+Option 1: Capturing all screens and storing them in the Windows Clipboard.

 Print Screen Key on Surface Pro 8 and Pro X